Website security basics for small businesses

 - Unexpected redirects to other websites

-- New pages or content you didn’t create
+- Pages or content you didn’t create

 - Google showing “This site may be hacked” warnings

-- Significant drop in search rankings overnight
+- Sudden drop in search rankings overnight

-- Customers reporting spam from your domain
+- Customers reporting spam emails from your domain